-CBD products come in variety of strengths – meaning the concentration of CBD in relation to the final product.
+CBD oil products are available in a variety of forms and strengths – meaning the concentration of CBD in relation to the final product.
 Some products will show the CBD concentration as a percentage on the label.
 If they don’t, try to look for a third-party lab report associated to the batch of products.
 All creditable CBD manufacturers will have third-party lab tests carried out on their products to verify the purity and ingredients.
 The lab report will breakdown the cannabinoid profile, so look for the CBD row and its percentage.
 Stay away from products that can’t be supported with lab results, there is likely a reason they don’t want you to see whats inside.

 For first time users, it’s recommended to start with a lower concentration, following the CBD dosage instructions on the label.
 It may take a few weeks for the effects to kick in, so be patient with it.
 You can always increase your dosage if and when you need to.

 CBD is not the only compound in hemp.
 There are hundreds of components including other cannabinoids, terpenes, flavonoids and vitamins.
 Isolate CBD products have all other compounds removed to deliver a ‘pure’ CBD offering.
 Full spectrum, however, maintains these other compounds to deliver a more ‘natural’ product.
 It is thought that the additional compounds can work in synergy with one another, known as the entourage effect, to deliver a more beneficial product.

 Full-spectrum CBD formulations tend to be the product of choice for most people; however, it is entirely up to you.
 If you want a higher concentration of CBD or are looking to create personal CBD concoctions, then an isolate may be more suitable.